incinn/barnz.dev/content/blog/embed-iframe-hugo.md

 ## Quick and dirty method

 Hugo's rendering engine is smart.
-If you need a quick solution, you can simply add almost any `html` markup you want to use, and it will render as you expect:
+If you need a quick solution, you can simply add almost any {{< abbr "HTML" "Hyper Text Markup Language" >}} markup you want to use, and it will render as you expect:

 ```markdown
 ---